Antrim, County Antrim: Transport

 Antrim railway station was opened on 11 April 1848, and closed for goods traffic in 1965.

-Served by passenger trains on the Belfast-Derry railway line are run by Northern Ireland Railways.
+It is served by passenger trains on the Belfast-Derry railway line, run by Northern Ireland Railways.

-Antrim's Aldergrove Airport known as Belfast International Airport is the largest airport in Northern Ireland, serving destinations in Britain, Europe and North America.
-However, Aldergrove does not have a proper Airport rail link connection.
+Belfast International Airport (formerly named Aldergrove Airport) is located 5 miles to the south of the town.
+It is the largest airport in Northern Ireland, serving destinations in Britain, Europe and North America.
+However, the airport lacks an airport rail link connection.

 Retail

 The Junction, formerly Junction One (named after junction 1 of the nearby M22 Motorway), is a retail park in the area with restaurants and a hotel.
 Supermarkets serving the town include an Asda store, Lidl outlet, Tesco Extra, and Iceland store.
-Castle Mall, located on High Street in the town, was formerly known as Castle Centre.
-It has a selection of every day shops, including the town's main Post Office.
+Castle Mall, formerly known as the Castle Centre, is located on High Street in the town.

 Education

 Junior schools serving the area include Antrim Primary School, Ballycraigy Primary School, Greystone Primary School, St Comgall's Primary School, and St Joseph's Primary School.

 The secondary schools are Antrim Grammar School and Parkhall College.
+In addition, St Benedict's College, Randalstown attracts students from Antrim.

 The Greenmount campus of the College of Agriculture, Food and Rural Enterprise (CAFRE) is near Antrim.